kennyle37/natures-finder/API.md

 ### get
 ### /address/search
-Find one user by their email
+Find one address by their address

 | Fields  | Type   |
 | --------|:------:|